sveltejs/learn.svelte.dev/content/tutorial/01-svelte/04-logic/01-if-blocks/README.md

 {/if}+++
 ```

-Try it — update the component, and click on the buttons.
+Try it — update the component, and click on the button.